chaojin0310/k8s-kn-ceph-build/README.md

 Run `./partition.sh` at each node.
 The **partition.sh** script will reboot the server.

-*Note that this step is needed to perform **only once** after the cluster starts, whether the node is rebooted or reloaded.*
+*Note that this step is needed to perform **only once** after the cluster starts, no matter the node is rebooted or reloaded.*

 ## 3. Mount the smaller partition at ~/data